Git Commands for DevOps

 Branching in git allows developers to work on large features without disrupting existing functionality.

-- Developers create separate branches to work on specific features or changes.
+- Developers create separate branches to work on

 - Changes made in branch are tested and merged back into the main branch once they are confident in the functionality.